Bootstrap

 What role does grace play in salvation according to Reformed theology?

-Grace is the unmerited favor of God that grants salvation, highlighting that it is solely through Christ, not human effort.
+Grace is the unmerited favor of God that saves individuals, highlighting that salvation is entirely a work of God, not of human effort.

 Scripture References: Ephesians 2:8-9, Romans 9:16